akeaswaran/crooting/README.md

 Data scraping and analysis of in-state blue-chip ratio and S&P+ ranking for CFB teams.

 I wanted to see if the recruiting bit about "playing for your state" actually works and generates good teams.
-Here's the data that backed it.
+Here's the data that backed my analysis.

 Sources: